stridecolossus/JOVE/docs/blog/part-2-triangle/commands.md

 In this final chapter for this phase of development we implemented commands and a crude render loop to display a triangle.

+The API methods introduced in this chapter are defined in the `VulkanLibraryCommandBuffer` JNA interface.